popperized/swc-lesson/_episodes/01-introduction.md

 not contain an entry for the `Per Capita` column and thus any group before this year has 0.0 as the resulting mean.

-Thus, the workflow in this case is comprised of the following two
+Thus, the workflow in this minimal example study is comprised of the following two steps:
-steps:

  1. Download data.
  2. Execute analysis.

-In order to automate these steps, we can write a Bash scripts:
+In order to automate these steps, we can write the following Bash
+script:

 ```bash
 #!/bin/bash